-If you are thinking about applying to Catawba College, the regular decision application deadline is August 1 and there is no application fee, which means it is free to apply.
+If you want to apply to Catawba College, the regular decision application deadline is August 15 and there is no application fee, which means it is free to apply.

 |Mean Unweighted GPA||3.6|